matrix-org/synapse/docs/development/synapse_architecture/streams.md

 ### Writing to streams

 Writers need to track:
- - track their current position.
+ - track their current position (i.e. its own per-writer stream ID).
  - their facts currently awaiting completion.

 At startup,
  - the current position of that writer can be found by querying the database (which suggests that facts need to be written to the database atomically, in a transaction); and
  - there are no facts awaiting completion.

-To reserve a stream ID:
+To reserve a stream ID, call [`nextval`](https://www.postgresql.org/docs/current/functions-sequence.html) on the appropriate postgres sequence.

-To write a fact to the stream:
+To write a fact to the stream: insert the appropriate rows to the appropriate backing table.

-To complete a fact:
+To complete a fact, first remove it from your map of facts currently awaiting completion.

-When writing a fact has completed and no earlier fact is awaiting completion, the writer can advance its current position in that stream.
+Then, if no earlier fact is awaiting completion, the writer can advance its current position in that stream.
-Upon doing so it emits an `RDATA` message, once for every fact between the old and the new stream ID.
+Upon doing so it should emit an `RDATA` message[^3], once for every fact between the old and the new stream ID.

 ### Subscribing to streams

-Readers need to track:

-At startup:

-To learn about new facts:

 Readers need to track the current position of every writer.

 At startup, they can find this by contacting each writer with a `REPLICATE` message, requesting that all writers reply describing their current position in their streams.
-This is done with a `POSITION` message.
+Writers reply with a `POSITION` message.
-This communication used to happen directly with the writers [over TCP](../../tcp_replication.md);
-nowadays it's done via Redis's Pubsub.

-> _Aside._
-> We also use Redis as an external, non-persistent key-value store.

-Readers listen for `RDATA` messages and process them to respond to the new fact.
+To learn about new facts, readers should listen for `RDATA` messages and process them to respond to the new fact.
 The `RDATA` itself is not a self-contained representation of the fact;
 readers will have to query the stream tables for the full details.
 Readers must also advance their record of the writer's current position for that stream.